-The number and percentage of participants enrolled at each investigator site will be summarized using the Expanded RDV-Treated Analysis Set.
+The number and percentage of participants enrolled at each investigator site will be summarized by group and overall using the Expanded RDV-Treated Analysis Set.
 The denominator for this calculation will be the number of participants in the Expanded RDV-Treated Analysis Set.

-The summary of subject disposition will be provided for all screened participants.
-This summary will include the number of participants screened, screen failure participants who were not enrolled, participants who met all eligibility criteria and were not enrolled, participants enrolled, participants enrolled but never treated, and participants in the Expanded RDV-Treated Analysis Set.
+The summary of subject disposition will be provided by group and overall for all screened participants.
+This summary will include the number of participants screened, screen failure participants who were not enrolled, participants who met all eligibility criteria and were not enrolled, participants enrolled but never treated, and participants in the Expanded RDV-Treated Analysis Set.